WillyPChem/Jellium/README.md

 	- Kinetoc/dat:       1-electron kinetic energy integrals
 	- NucAttraction.dat: 1-electron nuclear attraction integrals
 	- SelfEnergy.dat:    Average repulsion on positive background charge with itself (independant of electron coordinates, just a single number)

+- More details on Integral Code can be found here: https://github.com/WillyPChem/Jellium/blob/master/JelliumIntegrals/README.md

 - Self-consistent field calculation is done using the program JPIC.x in the current directory, which will read the integrals from the JelliumIntegrals folder.